15 Gorilla Trekking Tips That Will Make Your $1,500 Permit Worth Every Penny

 The $1,500 permit funds gorilla conservation, community development, and anti-poaching patrols.
 It's expensive because it works — Rwanda's mountain gorilla population has grown from 620 in 2005 to over 1,000 today.

 That hour in the forest isn't just a wildlife encounter.
-It's proof that conservation economics can save a species from extinction.
+It's proof that conservation economics can pull a species back from extinction.

 Bring the gloves.
 Hire the porter.
 Put the camera down for 10 minutes.